NeverDiscloseYourTrueIntentions/Godfatherintro/README.md

 # ✧ ꒰১ ໒꒱  『 Before You Intreact 』  ꒰১ ໒꒱ ✧

 - ꒰১ ໒꒱✧  『 My grammar was terrible. 』 ✧ ꒰১ ໒꒱
-- ꒰১ ໒꒱✧  『 Sometimes I can take your message seriously, and it can make me cry, so please interact with care. 』 ✧ ꒰১ ໒꒱
 - ꒰১ ໒꒱✧  『 I always go Offtab, so I would appreciate it if you whispered to me. 』 ✧ ꒰১ ໒꒱
 - ꒰১ ໒꒱✧  『 Sometimes I may embarrass myself by chatting in public; please do not screenshot it, they make me uncomfortable. 』 ✧ ꒰১ ໒꒱
 - ꒰১ ໒꒱✧  『 Please feel free to cuddle me even if I have DNI because I find solace in cuddles. 』 ✧ ꒰১ ໒꒱